blobbeliblob/swmm-sediment-traps/README.md

 # swmm-sediment-traps

+A method to assess the stormwater pollution of a catchment and the potential removal achieved through the installation of sewer-inlet-installed sediment traps.
+The method creates a ranking of the inlets according to the pollutant load that can be removed by installing a sediment trap in them.

 ### Acknowledgements

-This code was developed as part of the [HuLaKaS](http://www.itamerihaaste.net/tyomme/hankkeemme/hulakas) project, with the method and results detailed further in the accompanying [master's thesis](https://aaltodoc.aalto.fi/handle/123456789/116386) report.
+This code was developed at Aalto University as part of the [HuLaKaS](http://www.itamerihaaste.net/tyomme/hankkeemme/hulakas) project, with the method and results detailed further in the accompanying [master's thesis](https://aaltodoc.aalto.fi/handle/123456789/116386) report.

 UPDATE: v2 of the code is detailed in the [article]().